 The unit was designed to be portable.
-Connecting the gas and torch are quick and easy, meaning you can setup and break down in very little time.
+Connecting the gas and torch is quick and easy, meaning you can set up and break down in very little time.

 While it’s tough to gauge reliability in a test, the Powermax series of cutters are popular with professionals for a reason.
 They are made with quality components and the company backs up their product with impressive customer support.
-This combined with the units performance made it a lock for our #1 position.
+This combined with the performance of the unit made it a lock for our #1 position.

 Dimensions: 13.7″H x 6.75″W x 16.75″D

 Power Requirements: 230-240 VAC, 50 amp circuit, single phase

 Max Cut: 1/2″

 Here’s a video from Hypertherm covering the basics of the Powermax45